- Workplace politics are the manifestation of power dynamics among co-workers.

-"Everyone comes to the table with their own personal goals, egos, aspirations and agendas, and in order for someone to get what they want, there is always going to be some level of compromise, negotiation and politicking.
-Where this starts to become problematic is when personal motivations are not aligned with those of the company."
+"Everyone comes to the table with their own personal goals, egos, aspirations and agendas, and in order for someone to get what they want, there is always going to be some level of compromise, negotiation and politicking," said Frankel.
+"Where this starts to become problematic is when personal motivations are not aligned with those of the company."

-"Perhaps there is a difference between founders in strategic vision, or debate about whether to seek outside money or questions from the board regarding commitment to a particular sales strategy," he told Business News Daily.
+"Perhaps there is a difference between founders in strategic vision, or debate about whether to seek outside money or questions from the board regarding commitment to a particular sales strategy," said Frankel.
 "Maybe some employees feel they aren't getting enough credit, compensation or options for their great work.
 Without strong leadership, these issues can linger – and people will start to put their own personal gain ahead of that of the company."

 - There is a "system" that needs to be worked, and the best navigators are rewarded.

-- Urgency takes a backseat to process, and the stakeholders in the status quo become threatened by change.
+- Urgency takes a back seat to process, and the stakeholders in the status quo become threatened by change.

 - People who do not regularly produce results don't get fired or reprimanded.

 - The average employee has little knowledge of and visibility into the company's decision-making.